Piercel2022/vet_clinic/README.md

 ## Description
-In this project I add some new tables and add foreign key columns to your existing animals table to model one-to-many relationships.
-Afterward, I use JOIN to query the data.
+In this project, I add some many-to-many relationships and write more complex queries to use them to answer questions.
 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database: